 Our Women's Cancer Team

 Our team includes highly trained specialists with deep expertise in all aspects of women’s cancer care, including the treatment of uterine cancer.
 They offer a broad range of treatments and areas of care, often partnering with other experts to fully address the needs and concerns of our patients.

 UChicago Medicine's Comprehensive Cancer Center is a leader in the research and treatment of gynecological cancers, including uterine cancer.
-Our team is engaged in diverse areas of research including novel chemotherapy clinical trials, high-risk uterine cancer treatment and surveillance, healthy lifestyle changes such as weight loss and survivorship.
+Our team is engaged in diverse areas of research including novel chemotherapy clinical trials, high-risk uterine cancer treatment and surveillance, treatment of non-operable patients and healthy lifestyle changes, such as weight loss and survivorship.